bytebeamio/rumqtt/docs/CoC.md

 # Code of Conduct

-We follow the [Rust Community's Code of Condut][rust-coc] unless otherwise altered by the following document.
+We follow the [Rust Community's Code of Conduct][rust-coc] unless otherwise altered by the following document.

 - All reports and complaints of harassment or other forms of abuse shall be made to a member of the [Bytebeam GitHub organisation][git-org] or to [contact@bytebeam.io][email].